 - Add an action.

-- Put the URL of this action.
-It should be a HTTPS destination and follow the best practices listed.
+- Set the URL or custom HTML of this action.
+URLs should be a HTTPS destination and follow the best practices listed.

 - Give it a name that will be displayed on the button that launches this action, an optional description that will show in the modal that presents the action, a URL to an optional icon for the button, and optionally a color that will be used for the button.